msepulcre/DCC-ns3/README.md

     "Analysis of the Application-Level Impact of ETSI DCC Access  in Vehicular Networks", Submitted to IEEE Vehicular Technology Conference (VTCSpring 2020) (in reviewing process, to be updated)

+What DCC parameters can be modified:

+    Algorithm: Reactive, Adaptive or NoDCC
+    CBR target: only for Adaptive approach
+    Queue length
+    Packet life time

+How to install:

+    Symply copy the "dcc" folder into your "src" folder.

+How to run the example:

+    ./waf --run "dcc-example --Algorithm=Reactive --simulationTime=20 --NumCars=200 --Speed=27"